 The ARRT requires all graduates who sit for the registry examination to have completed an Associate's Degree or higher.
 Satisfactory grades of C (2.0) or higher must have been achieved in each of the prerequisite classes for consideration by the selection committee.

-The following Program prerequisites must be included in the degree or completed prior to entering the program.
+The following program prerequisites must be completed prior to entering the program.